jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- Remove overworld, make level initialization work for multi players
+    - TODO: Fix level loading, make more stable
+    - bug: if the not host chooses a character they get sent into the game and enemy units are invisible and then the sprites duplicate whenever they move
+    - Handle
+        - client joins before host has made game
+        - client joins after host has made game

 - Bug: Got insufficient mana when trying to cast on a unit at the edge of my range even though the tooltip showed that I had enough
 - Bug: I got poisoned when I cast contageous poison but wasn't close
 - Bug: Units that died of poison didn't leave behind skelletons